2015's Fantastic Four writer reacts to [SPOILER]'s appearance in Doctor Strange 2

 "My execs on Moon Knight are the same guys who are running Fantastic Four, so we had a lot of talks about it," he revealed, though joked he wasn't going to contribute himself – the 2015 Fantastic Four was not well received by critics or the box office.

-The MCU's take on Marvel's first family doesn't yet have a release date.
+The MCU's take on Marvel's first family doesn't yet have a release date, but we've rounded up everything known so far about the new Fantastic Four movie.
 While you wait, catch up on the MCU on Disney Plus, and check out our Doctor Strange 2 explainers on:

 - Doctor Strange 2 ending explained